mcknightlabs/rtmup/_posts/tech-design/2018-02-05-startupjob.md

 I was in.

-At the age of tweny-three, I had landed a job at a startup.
+At the age of twenty-three, I had landed a job at a startup.

 <div class="medium-frame">
 	<figure>